-When visitors cross into Dennis, a more peaceful Cape emerges.
-Life, noticeably slower, seems a bit more subdued.
-Stately sea captains’ houses, rambling summer houses, artists’ studios and the renowned Cape Playhouse - where Bette Davis was once an usherette – all comprise part of Dennis’ charm.
+When you cross into Dennis, a more peaceful Cape Cod emerges.
+Stately sea captains’ houses, rambling summer houses, artists’ studios and rich history all comprise part of Dennis’ charm.

 Find more information on Dennis through the Dennis Chamber of Commerce.